dannypariz/spring-petclinic/readme.md

   --storage-driver overlay2
 ```

-To run Jenkins in docker (this is already pre-build in my docker hub - dockerfile below):
+To run Jenkins in docker (this is already pre-built in my DockerHub - dockerfile below):
 ```
 docker run \
   --name jenkins-blueocean \